 Here is a list of the Testing Centers on the different Bahamas Islands

-I highly recommend that you make an appointment for the mandatory Rapid Antigen Test on the 5th day of your trip.
-That means the 5th day counting your day of arrival.
+I highly recommend that as soon as you arrive, make an appointment for the mandatory Rapid Antigen Test to be taken on the 5th day of your trip.
+That means the 5th day counting the day of your arrival.
 Remember: Failure to take this test on the 5th day of your stay will result in a $1,000 per person fine or one month imprisonment.

 You will be required to present your Bahamas Travel Health Visa Document (showing the QR code) and your passport.
 The fee for this is already covered by your Health Visa so there is no additional cost to you.

 Curfews in effect

 Hotel guests must stay within their hotel grounds for the duration of the curfew period.
 They may, however, move about within the property and access all available amenities.